 Access to continuing professional development

 We’ve committed £45 million to building and supporting the National STEM Learning Centre.
-It’s the go-to place for primary and secondary teachers and technicians across the UK to access continuing professional development.
+It’s the go-to place for primary and secondary teachers and technicians across the UK to access CPD.

 Bursaries are available through Project ENTHUSE.
 These can be used towards travel, staff cover and course fees for teachers and technicians.